 Paul has testified before Congress on more than a dozen occasions as a senior level government official and more recently as an expert on immigration and compliance issues.
 His experience in providing advice and counsel to leaders at the highest levels of the federal government on compliance issues and immigration reform is a valuable resource for clients.

 Paul has consistently been recognized by Chambers USA, Chambers Global, Washingtonian Magazine and Legal 500 as a leading lawyer in immigration law.
-His longstanding Chambers USA Band 1 ranking was elevated to "Senior Statesman" status in 2013.
+He was recognized in 2019 as an “Immigration Trailblazer” by The National Law Journal.
 He regularly speaks and writes about immigration practice and policy and has contributed to major news agencies and publications, including MSNBC, CNN, the New York Times and the Wall Street Journal.

 - Represented a major US retailer in securing a non-prosecution agreement and civil settlement following a criminal investigation of unauthorized employment.

 - Represented numerous clients in US Department of Labor investigations of compliance with wage and working condition obligations of employers of H-1B visa holders.

 - Represented the owners of a multimillion dollar Chinese manufacturing company in establishing an after-sales service and spare parts business in the United States.

 - Represented world class athletes, including obtaining citizenship for a US National Ice Dancing Champion that allowed her and her partner to win an Olympic silver medal on behalf of the United States.